dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/README.md

 - You don't have to use the entire body of works by an author.
 For example, picking all the works of Shakespeare might be too much, but you could work with the text of his sonnets.

 - Song lyrics could be fun, but it needs to be from a writer with a large enough body of work and clear enough voice to create interesting results.

+I found Robert Frosts poems on Project Gutenburg and put them through markovify to generate some peoms.
+The best one was the Gum Gatherer:

+THE GUM-GATHERER

+There overtook me and drew me in the house, The first night after guests have gone, Without so much before I slept there once: I noticed that it didn't fill Beside me, and so hung.

+Gum comes to market when you said I was burrowing in deep for warmth, Piling it well above the forest call; To-morrow they may form and go.

+The bird would cease and be as other birds But that he was talking in his hand.
+I tried to keep on the porch, then drew him down To sit beside her in the woods Years afterwards, trailing their leaves on the good side of everything, Including me.

+It's got so I don't know what I mean beginnings.